AdobeDocs/ff-services-docs/src/pages/guides/sdks/index.md

 ### Installation

-Download the SDK from our website (placeholder link).
+Download the [SDK](https://git.corp.adobe.com/cc-apis/firefly-services-sdk-js) from our website.
 The SDK is currently available in:

 * Node.js
 * TypeScript.

-For detailed instructions, refer to the [`README` file](https://git.corp.adobe.com/cc-apis/firefly-services-sdk-js) and explore our [sample code](https://git.corp.adobe.com/cc-apis/firefly-services-sdk-js/tree/main/samples) to quickly get started with integrating our SDK into your projects.
+For detailed instructions, refer to the [`README` file](https://git.corp.adobe.com/cc-apis/firefly-services-sdk-js#readme) and explore our [sample code](https://git.corp.adobe.com/cc-apis/firefly-services-sdk-js/tree/main/samples) to quickly get started with integrating our SDK into your projects.

 ### SDK API references